Your Woman (album)

 Your Woman is the debut album by American singer Sunshine Anderson.
 It was released by Soulife Recordings and Atlantic Records on April 17, 2001 in the United States.
 Chiefly written and produced by Mike City, the album peaked at number five on the US Billboard 200 and was certified Gold by the Recording Industry Association of America (RIAA).
 Your Woman features the single "Heard It All Before" and the follow-up single, "Lunch or Dinner".

+Promotion

+Released as the album's lead single on February 27, 2001, "Heard It All Before" reached the top ten on both the UK Singles Chart and the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart while peaking at the number 18 on the Billboard Hot 100.
+A second single, "Lunch or Dinner" was released in September 2001.

 Critical reception

 AllMusic editor Jon Azpiri wrote that "while too many pop and R&B divas rely on Mariah Carey-like vocal histrionics, Sunshine Anderson wins over fans with her understated maturity [...]
 Your Woman features some solid production by Mike City and Mark Spark, and rather than trying to overpower the music with her voice, Anderson has enough confidence to just go along for the ride."

-Single

-Released as the album's lead single on February 27, 2001, Heard It All Before reached the top ten on both the UK Singles Chart and the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart while peaking at the number 18 on the Billboard Hot 100.

-A second single, Lunch or Dinner was released in September 2001.
+Blender critic Keith Harris found thath "despite able pop-tinged jazz-soul production from Mike City, though, the album never surpasses its jaunty first single [...]
+By mid-album, the arrangements peter out into a redundant bounce of piano and drum over which Anderson launches into Mariah-like vocal runs.
+Yet graceful melodies like "Lunch and Dinner" suggest a burgeoning singer who might well blossom into her own diva someday soon."